-his year's Manufacturing Priority Agenda (MPA), themed Steering economic growth through the manufacturing sector for common good, presented proposals that would transform the manufacturing sector, upon implementation.
-The Priority Agenda offers a strategic blueprint designed to overcome challenges, capitalize on opportunities, and propel Kenya's manufacturing industry onto the global stage.
-Subsequently, contribute 20% to the country's GDP by 2030 from 7.6% in 2023, as outlined in the Kenya Manufacturing 20BY30 Strategy, which aims to increase direct jobs from the current circa 348,000 to circa 980,000.
+The 2024 Manufacturing Priority Agenda (MPA), themed Steering economic growth through the manufacturing sector for common good, presented proposals that would transform the manufacturing sector, upon implementation.
+The Priority Agenda offered a strategic blueprint designed to overcome challenges, capitalize on opportunities, and propel Kenya's manufacturing industry onto the global stage.
+Subsequently, contribute 20% to the country's Gross Domestic Product (GDP) by 2030 from 7.6% in 2023, as outlined in the Kenya Manufacturing 20BY30 Strategy, which aims to increase direct jobs from the current circa 348,000 to circa 980,000 jobs.

-The proposals build on the organization's efforts to achieve Manufacturing Agenda 20BY30, as guided by its four pillars: Global Competitiveness; Export-led Growth; SME Development; and Agriculture for Industry.
+The proposals built on the organization's efforts to achieve Agenda 20BY30, as guided by its four pillars:

+I. Global Competitiveness Pillar